abyssDS/sfmlWiki/FAQ.md

 Easy :

-* Create a new `main()` function with all the code
+* Create a separate sandbox project with a single file consisting of a `main()` function
+* Copy and paste your code into the body of the `main()` in such a way that it can compile
-* Delete line by line which are not relevant to the actual problem and try to compile to see if the bug is always present or not
+* One by one delete all lines which are not relevant to the actual problem and try to compile after every deletion to see if the problem still persists

-Side note: This technique will often help you discover the bug on your own.
+Side note: This technique will often help you troubleshoot the problem on your own.

 ---